 - Self-service hunts include squirrel, crow, turkey (after the first five days of spring turkey season), deer archery, deer muzzleloader, frog, sora, snipe, and woodcock (from Oct.
 15-31), dove (after Sept.
 3) and light geese during the Light Goose Conservation Order.
 All other hunts are draw hunts.

 - Certain daily bag limits and shooting times at Goose Pond FWA are more restrictive than those allowed statewide.
 Check at the office or the self-service booths for more details.

 - Possession of lead shot while in the field is prohibited.

 - Accessible hunting opportunities are available.
-Inquire at office.
+Inquire at the property office.

 - Goose Pond FWA participates in all youth hunting seasons and occasionally holds special events such as a family frog gigging event and special dove hunts.
-Inquire at office.
+Inquire at the property office.

 - Archery and muzzleloader hunting are by self-service procedures.

 - Hunting during the firearms season is by draw only; drawings are at the Goose Pond office at 6:15 a.m. on Saturdays, Mondays and Thursdays.

 - Tree stands are allowed from Sept.
 15 to Jan.
 10. Either your name, phone number, and address OR DNR customer ID number must be visible from the ground.